-We talk all dry aging meats in this episode, and a little bit about dry aging grapes, too!
+We talk all about dry aging meats in this episode, and a little bit about dry aging grapes, too!
 All the source and extra info links are below.

 Eva, Carey, and special guest Geoff (Carey's boyfriend) discuss the meal replacement beverage, Soylent.
 What it's made of, how it came to be, and the potential benefits and drawbacks.